GCLS$^2$: Towards Efficient Community Detection Using Graph Contrastive Learning with Structure Semantics: Conclusion

 \section{Conclusion}

 In this paper, we analyze the limitations of traditional GCL methods for community detection, and propose a novel Graph Contrastive Learning with Structure Semantics (CGLS$^2$) framework for the community detection.
 We construct a high-level structure view based on classical community structure, and then extract structural and attribute semantics through the structure similarity semantics encoder to obtain a comprehensive node feature representation.
 We also design the structure contrastive learning to enhance the structural feature representation of nodes for more accurate community detection.
-Extensive experiments confirm the effectiveness of our GCLS$^2$ approach.
+Moreover, we propose the HGP algorithm, which makes it possible to perform online training and community detection over large-scale graph datasets on low-memory machines.
+Extensive experiments confirm the effectiveness of our GCLS$^2$ approach and HGP algorithm for the community detection and large-scale graph partitioning.